 So, you do actually have a few options here:

-1) Tiki Trail / Lomond Crescent Up • Tiki Trail / Lomond Crescent Down ($0 NZD)
+- 1) Tiki Trail / Lomond Crescent Up • Tiki Trail / Lomond Crescent Down ($0 NZD)

-2) Tiki Trail / Lomond Crescent Up • Gondola Down ($29 NZD)
+- 2) Tiki Trail / Lomond Crescent Up • Gondola Down ($29 NZD)

-3) Gondola Up • Tiki Trail / Lomond Crescent Down ( $44 NZD – they do not sell one way up gondola tickets – only one way down.
+- 3) Gondola Up • Tiki Trail / Lomond Crescent Down ( $46 NZD – they do not sell one way up gondola tickets – only one way down.
 If you decide for this option you will essentially be overpaying for a one way gondola ride as you would need to buy a round trip)

-4) Gondola Up • Gondola Down ($44 NZD)
+- 4) Gondola Up • Gondola Down ($46 NZD)

-On the other hand, if you take the round trip gondola it will cost you $44 NZD and a one way gondola down will cost $29 NZD (one way gondolas are only sold as a one way down option).
+On the other hand, if you take the round trip gondola it will cost you $46 NZD and a one way gondola down will cost $29 NZD (one way gondolas are only sold as a one way down option).

 • Another thing to point out here is that on top of the gondola you will find a restaurant/café if you need to take a break and there is also the famous Queenstown luge – a fun option to maybe add to the end of your day.